SpritzerPyro/bash-utilities/README.md

 To create a new script with some default configuration, call `bin/touched` followed by the type of script you want to create and the path to the new file.

+During the creation you are prompted for a description and whether you want to include some information into the file header.

 ```bash
 ./bin/touch -h
 Usage: touch [OPTIONS] /path/to/file